Meet Annette Funicello!

 Sharing the news

 Only her mother and her husband knew that she had MS in the beginning.
 Physically she felt good for several years.
 She didn't tell her father for two years because she knew he would worry.
-She finally told him in 1989.
-It was difficult for him to keep it together when he saw his little girl.
+She finally told him in 1989, and it was difficult for him to keep it together whenever he saw his little girl.

-With her children, she told them it was a disease affecting the central nervous system (CNS).
-She would share with them little by little the symptoms she was feeling.
-Not knowing what would happen and when was hard for them.
+When it came to her children, she wanted to learn all she could about multiple sclerosis.
+She told them it was a disease affecting the central nervous system (CNS).
+She would share with them little by little about the symptoms she was feeling.
+Not knowing what would happen and when was difficult for them to deal with.

 Annette had symptoms like tingling and numbness in her feet.
 She also had tingling in her hands.
-All these would come and go.
-One time she had a viral infection and a high fever.
-She lost her ability to walk and needed her husband to carry her to the bathroom.
-After three days, the fever and the symptoms went away.
+All these would come and go as it would when you have relapsing remitting MS. One time, when she had a viral infection and a high fever, she lost her ability to walk.
+Because of this, she needed her husband to carry her to the bathroom.
+After three days, the fever and the symptoms finally went away.

 Cir has had this happen to him on more than one occasion.
 Any type of infection can cause your MS symptoms to flare up.
-It is important to try and keep from getting infections.
-We know this may be impossible to do all the time.
+It is really important to try and keep from getting infections.
+We know this may be impossible to do.
+It's more a matter of keeping infections to a minimum.

-While on a year long tour with her friend, Frankie, Annette Funicello felt she had to tell him that she had MS. He was shocked when he found out why she was having balance problems.
+While on a yearlong tour with her friend, Frankie, Annette Funicello felt she had to tell him that she had MS. He was shocked when he found out why she had been having balance problems.

 It's time

 In 1991, she had a return of the numbness and tingling in her feet.
 She also needed to use a cane when she began experiencing vertigo.
-Her sons friend saw her leaving a restaurant and told her son that his mom must have had a few too many drinks.
+Her son's friend saw her leaving a restaurant and told her son that his mom must have had a few too many drinks.
+It was getting closer to the time that she would need to disclose her diagnosis to the public.

-Want to read the rest of the Annette Funicello story?
-Click the link below to go to Part 2.
+Want to read the rest of Annette Funicello's story?
+Click here to go to Part 2.

 Dear Friends,